mohamedsuhailz96/Lambda-Example/README.md

-# Fluke-Interview-Task
+# Lambda-Example
-Lambda function to fetch particular category data for Fluke.
+Lambda function to fetch particular category data.

 The response can be fetched via the endpoint: